biolab/orange3-imageanalytics/doc/widgets/imageembedding.md

 Embedders
 ---------

-The **Inception v3** we are using is available [here](http://download.tensorflow.org/models/image/imagenet/inception-2015-12-05.tgz).
-The only difference is that we are not using the final predictions, but the penultimate layer of the model, which represents images with vectors.
-A simple example of how to use the model can be found [here](https://github.com/tensorflow/models/blob/1af55e018eebce03fb61bba9959a04672536107d/tutorials/image/imagenet/classify_image.py).
+**InceptionV3** is Google’s deep neural network for image recognition.
+It is trained on the ImageNet data set.
+The model we are using is available [here](http://download.tensorflow.org/models/image/imagenet/inception-2015-12-05.tgz).
+For the embedding, we use the activations of the penultimate layer of the model, which represents images with vectors.

+**SqueezeNet** is a deep model for image recognition that achieves AlexNet-level accuracy on ImageNet with 50x fewer parameters.
+The model is trained on the ImageNet dataset.
+We re-implemented the SqueezeNet by using weights from the [author’s pretrained model](https://github.com/DeepScale/SqueezeNet).
+We use activations from pre-softmax (`flatten10`) layer as an embedding.

+**VGG16** and **VGG19** are deep neural networks for image recognition proposed by Visual Geometry Group from the University of Oxford.
+They are trained on the ImageNet data set.
+We use a [community implementation](https://github.com/machrisaa/tensorflow-vgg) of networks with original weights.
+As an embedding, we use activations of the penultimate layer - `fc7`.

+Image Embedding also includes [**Painters**](https://github.com/inejc/painters), an embedder that was trained on 79,433 images of paintings by 1,584 painters and won Kaggle’s Painter by Numbers competition.
+Activations of the penultimate layer of the network are used as an embedding.

+**DeepLoc** is a convolutional network trained on 21,882 images of single cells that were manually assigned to one of 15 localization compartments.
+We use the pre-trained network proposed by [authors](https://github.com/okraus/DeepLoc).
+The embeddings are activations of penultimate layer `fc_2`.

 An [article](https://www.nature.com/articles/s41467-019-12397-x) by Godec et al. (2019) explains how the embeddings work and how to use it in Orange.

 Example
 -------